bdarcus/csln-rs/README.md

+I'm archiving this, in favor of a pure Rust implementation, from which the JSON schemas are generated.

 # A demo of CSL-next codegen using quicktype

 This is a demo repo of how code generation from the typescript models might work.
 It consists of: